klu-ai/EmbedKit/README.md

 ## License

 EmbedKit is released under the **MIT License**.
-For complete license details, refer to the [LICENSE](LICENSE) file.
+For complete license details, please refer to the [LICENSE](LICENSE) file.

 ## Contributing

-Contributions to EmbedKit are welcomed.
+Contributions to EmbedKit are highly encouraged.
 To contribute, please fork the repository and submit a pull request with your proposed enhancements or bug fixes.

 **Building and Testing:**